Miss West Sound’s Outstanding Teen Representatives

 Emalee is a 2020 North Kitsap High School graduate where she was a cheerleader and running start student.

-She attends Westmont College in Santa Barbara, California and will graduate in 2024 with a Bachelors in Sociology with a cultural emphasis.
+She graduated from Westmont College in Santa Barbara, California 2024 with a Bachelors in Sociology with a cultural emphasis.
 In addition, she will earn minors in both Business and Spanish.
+She currently serves with the Peace Corps overseas, teaching English to school children.
 Her career ambition is evolving as she explores the world and the opportunities it presents.

 Emalee has earned $3000 during her participation in the MAO.